glic3rinu/passlib/docs/lib/passlib.hash.md5_crypt.rst

 MD5-Crypt has a couple of issues which have weakened severely:

 * It relies on the MD5 message digest, for which theoretical pre-image attacks exist [#f2]_.
-  However, not only is this attack still only theoretical, but none of MD5's weaknesses have been show to affect MD5-Crypt's security.

 * More seriously, it's fixed number of rounds (combined with the availability of high-throughput MD5 implementations) means this algorithm